raunakab/raunakab.github.io/content/blog/1-crossplatformuirendering_p1.md

 ```

 In this (purposefully limited) example, we can see a high-level description of what the UI should look like:
-a simple `View` structure that contains two sub structures; one being a `Text` structure that contains the string `"Hello, world!"`, and the other being a pressable button which contains the string `"Click me!"`.
+a simple `View` structure that contains two sub structures; one being a `Text` structure that contains the string `"Hello, world!"`, and the other a `Button` structure which contains the string `"Click me!"` and is pressable.
-The button also contains the ability to run the code on `line 7` when it is pressed.
+The `Button` structure also has the added feature of being able to run some logic only when it is pressed.

 This high-level description of a UI is the "high-level framework", `SwiftUI`, at play.
+Once it is being run, it will need to do a couple of things.
-Next, this high-level description then needs to layout those structures somewhere within the canvas.
+Firstly, it will need to layout those structures somewhere within the canvas (i.e., find each of their positionings, heights, and widths).
-Finally, it then needs to call into the rendering engine to perform those low-level CPU/GPU draw calls that will eventually paint the appropriate pixels with the correct colors.
+Secondly, it will then need to call into the rendering engine to perform those low-level CPU/GPU draw calls that will eventually paint the appropriate pixels with the correct colors.
-Additionally, in the case that any form of user/device/window event is registered, the IO engine should signal the high-level framework accordingly.
+And finally, in the case that any form of user/device/window event is registered, the IO engine will need to send a signal to the high-level framework notifying it of what has happened.
-The high-level framework can then *redraw/update* those `View` and `Text` structures.
+The high-level framework can then *redraw/update* those `View`, `Text`, and `Button` structures accordingly.

 This is how those above 3 components of the UI stack all intermingle with one another.
-You describe the layout in a high-level fashion, the high-level framework transforms that layout into low-level draw calls, and an IO-engine signals to the high-level framework when those structures need to be redrawn.
+You describe some structures in a high-level fashion, the high-level framework lays out those structure and transforms that layout into low-level draw calls, and then an IO-engine signals to the high-level framework when those structures need to be redrawn.

 This stack exists in many forms for many different platforms.
-The only problem is that these stacks are platform-dependent.
+The only problem is that these stacks are **platform-dependent**.
 You can't run applications developed using the `SwiftUI` stack on an Android phone.

 For that, you'll need a *cross-platform UI stack*.